dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/src/operators.md

 ## Purpose

-The `operators.jl` file defines all **deterministic matrix operators** that act directly on the covariance matrix \( C \).
+The `operators.jl` file defines all **deterministic matrix operators** that act directly on the covariance matrix $C$.
 These operators encode **structural interactions** between components of the covariance without introducing time dependence, noise, or numerical side effects.

-They are the mathematical core of the model’s geometry.
+They form the mathematical core of the model’s geometry.

----

-## Why operators are separated from dynamics
+## Why Operators Are Separated from Dynamics

-In stochastic models, mixing operators with drift or diffusion leads to:
+In stochastic models, mixing operators with drift or diffusion often leads to:

 - duplicated logic
 - hidden assumptions
 - untestable components
 - broken invariants

-`operators.jl` isolates **pure algebraic structure** so that:
+By isolating **pure algebraic structure** in `operators.jl`, we ensure that:

-- mathematical properties are transparent
+- mathematical properties remain transparent
 - operators can be tested independently
 - alternative dynamics can reuse the same geometry

----

 ## The Interaction Laplacian

 ### Definition

-The interaction Laplacian \( L(C) \) is constructed by:
+The interaction Laplacian $L(C)$ is constructed as follows:

-1. Converting the covariance matrix to a correlation matrix
+1. Convert the covariance matrix to a correlation matrix
-2. Building a weighted interaction graph
+2. Build a weighted interaction graph
-3. Returning the symmetric graph Laplacian
+3. Return the symmetric graph Laplacian

-\[
+$$
 L(C) = D(C) - W(C)
-\]
+$$

-where weights depend on absolute correlations.
+where the weights depend on absolute correlations.

 ### Properties

-- symmetric
+- Symmetric
-- positive semidefinite
+- Positive semidefinite
-- data-dependent
+- Data-dependent
-- invariant under scaling of \( C \)
+- Invariant under scaling of $C$

----

 ## Transport Operator

 ### Definition

-\[
+$$
-T(C) = C L(C) + L(C) C
+T(C) = C \, L(C) + L(C) \, C
-\]
+$$

 ### Interpretation

-The transport operator redistributes covariance mass along interaction pathways induced by \( L(C) \).
+The transport operator redistributes covariance mass along interaction pathways induced by $L(C)$.
 It preserves symmetry and reflects structured interaction dynamics.

----

 ## Curvature Feedback Operator

 ### Definition

-\[
+$$
-K(C) = \mathrm{tr}(C L(C)) \cdot C
+K(C) = \operatorname{tr}\bigl(C \, L(C)\bigr) \cdot C
-\]
+$$

 ### Interpretation

 This term introduces **global feedback** proportional to the total interaction energy.

-It couples local interaction structure with global covariance scale.
+It couples local interaction structure with the global covariance scale.

----

 ## Diagnostic Operators

-Several non-dynamical diagnostics are provided:
+Several non-dynamical diagnostic tools are provided, including:

-- operator norms
+- Operator norms
-- symmetry checks
+- Symmetry checks
-- growth rate estimates
+- Growth rate estimates

 These are used to:

-- verify theoretical growth assumptions
+- Verify theoretical growth assumptions
-- detect numerical instability
+- Detect potential numerical instability
-- validate Lyapunov estimates
+- Validate Lyapunov estimates

 They **do not** affect the model dynamics.

----

-## What does NOT belong in this file
+## What Does NOT Belong in This File

-The following are intentionally excluded:
+The following are intentionally excluded to maintain separation of concerns:

-- time evolution
-- drift equations
+- Time evolution or drift equations
-- stochastic diffusion
+- Stochastic diffusion terms
-- solver interfaces
+- Solver interfaces
-- callbacks or projections
+- Callbacks or manifold projections

-Those belong in later layers.
+These belong in their respective dedicated files.

----

 ## Position in the Architecture

+`operators.jl` provides the foundational geometric layer of the package.
+Its pure functions are imported by `drift.jl`, `diffusion.jl`, and `diagnostics.jl`, serving as the single source of truth for all interaction-induced algebraic operations on the covariance matrix.